The Rice football offense hasn’t lived up to expectations yet in 2019, but Mike Bloomgren and his staff still believe they’re close to a breakthrough.

 “You can’t get any closer than that,” Bloomgren mused following the most recent loss.
 Acknowledging his team needs to learn how to win.
 “We’ve got to find a way and I really believe that when we break through, it will be habit forming.”

 There’s no better time than the present.
 Rice takes on defending Conference USA champion UAB this coming weekend.
 The Blazers blanked the Owls 42-0 last year and haven’t lost a home game since their program was reinstated in 2017.
-A win, regardless the circumstances, would be loud.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+A win, regardless the circumstances, would be loud.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.